Early Pregnancy & First Trimester Antenatal Course (4-13 weeks)

 You’ve probably Googled more in the last 10 days than in the last year.

-You’ve wondered why it feels this bad when no one talks about it.
+You’ve wondered why it feels this bad when no one really talks about it.

 “How am I going to get through the next six weeks?”